Hypohidrotic ectodermal dysplasia: Presentation

 Most people with hypohidrotic ectodermal dysplasia have a reduced ability to sweat (hypohidrosis) because they have fewer sweat glands than normal or their sweat glands do not function properly.
 Sweating is a major way that the body controls its temperature; as sweat evaporates from the skin, it cools the body.
-An inability to sweat can lead to a dangerously high body temperature (hyperthermia) particularly in hot weather.
-In some cases, hyperthermia can cause life-threatening medical problems.

-Affected individuals tend to have sparse scalp and body hair (hypotrichosis).
 The hair is often light-coloured, brittle, and slow-growing.
 This condition is also characterized by absent teeth (hypodontia) or teeth that are malformed.
-The teeth that are present are frequently small and pointed.

-Hypohidrotic ectodermal dysplasia is associated with distinctive facial features including a prominent forehead, thin lips, and a flattened bridge of the nose.
-Additional features of this condition include thin, wrinkled, and dark-colored skin around the eyes; chronic skin problems such as eczema; and a foul-smelling discharge from the nose (ozena).
 Hypohidrotic ectodermal dysplasia is the most common form of ectodermal dysplasia in humans.
 It is estimated to affect at least 1 in 17,000 people worldwide.

 Genetics

 Mutations in the EDA, EDAR, and EDARADD genes cause hypohidrotic ectodermal dysplasia.
 The EDA, EDAR, and EDARADD genes provide instructions for making proteins that work together during embryonic development.
 These proteins form part of a signaling pathway that is critical for the interaction between two cell layers, the ectoderm and the mesoderm.
 In the early embryo, these cell layers form the basis for many of the body's organs and tissues.
 Ectoderm-mesoderm interactions are essential for the formation of several structures that arise from the ectoderm, including the skin, hair, nails, teeth, and sweat glands.

 Hypohidrotic ectodermal dysplasia has several different inheritance patterns.